zhangjianxing/aws-lambda-typescript/README.md

 Navigate to lambda functions, then click `Create Function`.
 Following the steps and upload `lambda.zip`.

-Do not forget add Layers that you just uploaded.
+Add Layers that you just uploaded.

+# Thank you

  That's all :) now you can enjoy playing with lambda written in TypeScript